Guachichil: Tribes and territories

 The Guachichiles occupied the entire Potosino Altiplano, part of Guanajuato, Jalisco, Zacatecas and Tamaulipas.
 This area extended from the south, along the Lerma or Grande river, in Michoacán and Guanajuato, to the Comanja mountain ranges and, on the border with the Rioverde area, the boundary rose to the north.
 Gonzalo de las Casas observed: "They occupy a lot of land and that is how the most people of all the Chichimecas are and who have done the most damage.
 There are many partialities and not all are well known."
 The Guachichiles were not a solid kingdom or political state in the 16th century, but rather a set of tribes and chiefdoms, the Spaniards observed three groups: those of Mazapil (where the Mazapiles predominated) to the north, in the mountains that border the town from Parras, from Las Salinas, to the center of San Luis Potosí and finally from Tunal Grande (where the Xales predominated), where the largest food supply place for the Guachichiles was located; These three groups were not political or cultural units, they were the inhabitants of the three geographical areas where the Guachichiles were centralized.
 Regardless of the three groups of guachichiles, there were a large number of tribal groups, many of them only mentioned once by the Spaniards: Bózalos or negritos, Macolias, Samúes, Maticoyas, Alaquines, Capiojes, Machipaniquanes, Leemagues, Mascorros, Caisanes, Coyotes, Guanchenis, Uaxabanes, Guenacapiles, Alpañales, Pisones, Cauicuiles, Alacazauis, Guazancores and los Chanales.

 Origin of name

 The Guachichiles were known to paint their bodies, hair, and faces in red dye.
 For this reason they were called "guachichile" by the Mexica; from the nahuatl kua-itl (head) and chichil-tic (red), meaning "heads painted red".

 Language

-Practically nothing is known about the language of Guachichil (just two words survived).
-Wick Miller hypothesized that it was based on Uto-Aztecan languages, so did Alfred Kroeber, but there is no evidence for this.
-Rosa Herminia Yáñez Rosales suggests that it was closer to other Chichimeca languages, like Zacateco, Chichimeco Jonaz, and Guamare.
-It has also been classified without providing more details within the Uto-Aztecan languages.
-According to a Huichol, "Guachichil" was the old name for the Huichols.

-The structural and morphological information can only be guessed from proper names and place names.
-Guachichil was divided into multiple dialects.

-As of 2023, the Guachichil Nation, centered in San Luís Potosí, Mexico, (composed of many affiliated Guachichil groups spread across Mexico and the United States) announced ongoing work to revitalize and reconstruct the Guachichil language.
-A dictionary containing preserved Guachichil words and words added through reconstruction efforts currently exists and is growing.
+The Guachichil language is almost unknown, with only two words and some placenames attested.
+However, it has been classified by Wick R. Miller as a member of the Corachol subgroup of the Uto-Aztecan languages.